Gladstone School (Pittsburgh): History

 The school opened in October 1914 with a capacity of 350 elementary-grade students.
 An addition in 1923 increased the number of classrooms from 14 to 26 and allowed the school to also enroll junior-high students.
 In 1926, a three-story annex opened next to the original building, bringing the school's capacity to 1,290 students.
 The annex included a swimming pool, two gymnasiums, wood, metal, and electric shops, and facilities for art, music, drafting, and millinery.

 By the 1950s, Hazelwood's demographics had shifted from primarily Eastern European to primarily African American.
 To accommodate the age and population changes in the neighborhood, Gladstone was expanded to a senior high school in 1960.
 The school was scheduled to close in 1976 as part of a Pittsburgh Board of Education plan to reduce segregation in the district.
 After pressure from neighborhood residents, it ultimately remained open as a middle school, but the elementary and high school grades were eliminated.
 The high school students were bused to the new, majority-white Brashear High School in Beechview.

-Gladstone closed in 2001 and has remained vacant since.
+Gladstone closed in 2001 and remained vacant for over 20 years.
 In 2016, Pittsburgh Public Schools sold the property to a community group which planned to use it as a community center and affordable housing.
+Ground was broken in 2022 to convert the main building into 51 mixed-income housing units.